razziel89/go-imapgrab/README.md

 The password needs to be specified only the first time via an environment variable.
-Ever call after the first one will use the system's keyring if you do not provide a password.
+Every call after the first one will use the system's keyring if you do not provide a password or disable the keyring.
-To disable the keyring, for example if you experience problems, add the `--no-keyring` flag.
+To disable the keyring, for example if you experience problems or don't have a keyring, add the `--no-keyring` flag.
 You will need to provide your password via the environment variable in that case.